AVS-Memer/MathLibraryJS/README.md

 </table>

 <h3>Expression.evaluate(num)</h3>
-The evaluate method will calculate the value of the expression when x is a given number.
+<p>The evaluate method will calculate the value of the expression when x is a given number.</p>

 <h3>Expression.toText()</h3>
-The toText method will return the term in a string.
+<p>The toText method will return the term in a string.</p>

 <h3>Expression.simplify()</h3>
-The simplify method will combine any like terms in the expression.
+<p>The simplify method will combine any like terms in the expression.</p>

 <h3>Expression.multiply(term)</h3>
-The multiply method will multiply the Expression with the inputted term.
-If the Expression is to be multiplied with a number, set term.d to 0.
+<p>The multiply method will multiply the Expression with the inputted term.
+If the Expression is to be multiplied with a number, set term.d to 0.</p>

 <h3>Expression.divide(term)</h3>
-The divide method will divide the Expression with the inputted term.
-If the Expression is to be divided by a number, set term.d to 0.
+<p>The divide method will divide the Expression with the inputted term.
+If the Expression is to be divided by a number, set term.d to 0.</p>
 <hr>
 <h2>solveQuadratic(inputs)</h2>
-Returns a list of solutions for a quadratic trinomial given an object with a, b, and c, where ax^2+bx+c=0.
-If there are no real solutions, it will return an empty list.
+<p>Returns a list of solutions for a quadratic trinomial given an object with a, b, and c, where ax^2+bx+c=0.
+If there are no real solutions, it will return an empty list.</p>

 <h3>Inputs</h3>
 <table>